AkhtarTarakwadiya/AkhtarTarakwadiya/README.md

 # 🌟 Hey there, I'm **Akhtar Tarakwadiya**! 👋
 Welcome to my GitHub!
-I'm a **Full-Stack Web Developer** passionate about building modern, user-centric, and scalable web applications. 🚀
+I’m a **Full-Stack Web Developer** passionate about building modern, user-centric, and scalable web applications. 🚀

 Explore my profile to see how I blend creativity with code to solve real-world problems.